Headed to China but have no idea how to actually book a train ticket (or even speak a single word of Mandarin?) Not a problem — we promise!

 I’ve got good news for anyone going to China — no one in your ILP group even needs to speak Mandarin to adventure around and see some ah-mazing sites.
 That’s right, you can totally vacation and even live in China and not even speak Chinese!
 Even when it comes to buying a train ticket for a weekend of shopping at the Beijing Pearl Market (see our tips right here) or the incredible lakes of Jiuzhaigou (seriously, come look at these pictures) you just have to know about a single website and all your train-ticket worries will melt away.

 Interested in actually living in China for a semester?
 Come volunteer with ILP!
-See what life is like with this free guide.
+We put this guide about volunteering in China together to help answer your questions.

 Volunteer teach English part-time and have the rest of the day (and every weekend) to explore, plus scheduled vacation time to see The Great Wall, The Terra Cotta Warriors and other sites!